logo

 Overview

 The Pune-Bengaluru Expressway land-buying landscape has changed fast.
-NHAI's 745 km greenfield corridor, approved under Bharatmala Pariyojana Phase 2 at an estimated cost of ₹42,000–50,000 crore, cuts across 12 districts: Pune, Satara, and Sangli in Maharashtra, and Belagavi, Bagalkot, Gadag, Koppal, Vijayanagara, Davanagere, Chitradurga, Tumakuru, and Bengaluru Rural in Karnataka.
+NHAI's approximately 700 km greenfield corridor, approved under Bharatmala Pariyojana Phase 2 at an estimated cost of ₹42,000 crore per the November 2025 DPR, cuts across 13 districts: Pune, Satara, and Sangli in Maharashtra, and Belagavi, Bagalkot, Gadag, Koppal, Vijayanagara, Davanagere, Chitradurga, Tumakuru, and Bengaluru Rural in Karnataka.
 The DPR received central government approval in November 2025.
 Construction is expected to begin in 2026, with completion targeted for 2028.
 This page covers the exact regulatory traps, high-potential corridors, and key questions every buyer must answer before committing.

 Fake Alignment Maps and Land Acquisition Traps Along the Expressway Corridor